 Garden Stake Art – Make sure you know what is planted where especially when the plants are small and you can’t easily identify them.
 There are some fun ways to do that with your kids.
 Grab some paint (not washable) and make your own stake.

 We made some with wooden spoons.
 Long ones so that we could easily see them standing tall.
 You could also paint rocks.

 Mini Greenhouse – I love starting my seeds in a mini greenhouse.
 I can sit them in a window and in no time I have little spurts of green.
 You can easily do this with your kids.
 Herbs are fast-growing if you are looking for something quick to grow with your kids.

 Snack Garden – Grow food that your kids are going to be able to walk out into the garden and grab a snack.
 Small tomatoes, cherry tomatoes, are a great choice, as well as snap sugar peas, strawberries, melons.
 Healthy snacks for growing bodies.

 Soil Testing Science – Test your soil!
 There are small, inexpensive kits you can buy at your local Walmart or on Amazon.
 We used one.
 We have also created our own test, and you can use vinegar and baking soda to test your soil as well.

 Clay Pot Painting – Paint some clay pots for your plants to grow in, these can be great for flowers or patio gardens.

 Garden Seed Bombs – I can’t believe it, but I don’t have a post on these.
 We made some last spring and they worked really well.

 Mix seeds in with your paper pulp and form into balls.
-Let them dry over night and then you can gift them or plant.
+Let them dry overnight and then you can gift them or plant them yourselves.